codee-com/open-catalog/Checks/PWR068/README.md

-# PWR068: Encapsulate external procedures within modules to avoid the risks of calling implicit interfaces
+# PWR068: Encapsulate procedures within modules to avoid the risks of calling implicit interfaces

 ### Issue